omphilejmatsobe/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Tasks :heavy_check_mark:

-0. Function that checks for uppercase character.
+0. Function that takes a pointer to an int as parameter and updates the value it points to to 98.
-1. Function that checks for a digit (0 through 9).
+1. Function that swaps the values of two integers.
-2. Function that multiplies two integers.
+2. Function that returns the length of a string.
-3. Function that prints the numbers, from 0 to 9, followed by a new line.
+3. Function that prints a string, followed by a new line, to stdout.
-4. Function that prints the numbers, from 0 to 9, followed by a new line.
+4. Function that prints a string, in reverse.
-5. Function that prints 10 times the numbers, from 0 to 14.
+5. Function that reverses a string.
-6. Function that draws a straight line in the terminal.
+6. Function that prints every other character of a string, starting with the first character.
-7. Function that draws a diagonal line on the terminal.
+7. Function that prints half of a string.
-8. Function that prints a square.
+8. Function that prints n elements of an array of integers.
-9. Prints the numbers from 1 to 100.
+9. Function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
-10. Function that prints a triangle.
+10. Function that convert a string to an integer.
-11. Program that finds and prints the largest prime factor of the number 612852475143.
+11. Program that generates random valid passwords for the program 101-crackme
-12. Function that prints an integer.

 ## Results :chart_with_upwards_trend: